 There are several markets under what you might call the Camden Market umbrella.
 Once you're in Camden they're all pretty easy to spot - a sprawling collection that offers a real smörgåsbord of street culture.
 Saturdays are not for the faint-hearted - you'll see endless crowds swarming over lava lamps, skull rings, fashion, interiors, music and vintage items, too.
 There's a lot to see, do and eat here, so we recommend making a day of it.

 This London institution may appear too commercial and crowded to provide a characterful retail experience, but some quirky gems lift the experience.
 The collonaded nineteenth-century Piazza building houses Apple Market, where tourist-friendly crafts are the staple, as well as cutesy chain stores – although it’s worth keeping a lookout for independents still holding their ground such as Eric Snook’s Toyshop and the specialist tobacconist/cigar shop Segar & Snuff Parlour.
 Saturdays and Sundays are reserved for arty knick-knacks and crafts largely geared toward tourists.

 Good for: fruit and veg

-If the bellowing, clattering traders selling a good mix of fruit, veg and tat aren’t Albert Square enough for you, then the frequent presence of a real life ‘EastEnders’ actor on the street might be – it’s not unusual to see locals Martin Fowler or Cindy Beale here picking their way through the apples and pears (“TWO PAND A PAAAAND”).
-Chapel Market has no airs and graces despite the Islington area that surrounds it having shot up in desirability over the past decade.
+If the bellowing, clattering traders selling a good mix of fruit, veg and tat aren’t Albert Square enough for you, then the frequent presence of a real-life ‘EastEnders’ actor on the street might be.
+It’s not unusual to see locals Martin Fowler or Cindy Beale here picking their way through the apples and pears.
+Predominantly a local market, Chapel Market has no airs and graces despite the Islington area that surrounds it.